13eckdev/pomodoroTimer/readme.md

 - [X] Reset time for work/break
 - [ ] Keep track of pomodori done (4 at a time)
 - [X] Do long break
+- [ ] Refactor code to be better
+- [ ] Add events: timeUpdate, cycleUpdate

 ## UI Goals